alpozcan/stox/README.md

 ## Contributing

-**Pull Requests, suggestions, bug reports and forks would be most welcome and are encouraged.**
+**Pull Requests, suggestions, bug reports and forks would be most welcome and are encouraged.
+Ideas on feature generation & feature engineering will be especially appreciated**

 ## TODO / Feature Wishlist

-* In addition to weekly, include daily failures for the last LOOKBACK number of days
+* In addition to weekly, include daily features for the last LOOKBACK number of days

 * Add a second pass with all samples used for training